LaWebcapsule/directus9/docs/extensions/modules.md

 ```

 A route component provides a blank canvas for creating anything you need.
 You can use the globally registered
-`private-view` component to get access to Directus' page structure consisting of the module bar, the navigation, the
+`private-view` component to get access to Directus9' page structure consisting of the module bar, the navigation, the
 sidebar, the header and the main content area.

 ::: warning Enable the Module